getify/You-Dont-Know-JS/up & going/ch1.md

 amount = amount * 2;

-// print the number
 console.log( amount );		// 199.98

+// convert `amount` to a string, and
+// add "$" on the beginning
-amount = "$" + amount;
+amount = "$" + String( amount );

-// print the string
-console.log( amount );		// $199.98
+console.log( amount );		// "$199.98"
 ```

 As you can see, declaring a variable in JS is done with `var`, and there's no other *type* information in the declaration.
-We additionally assign a value using the single `=` operator.

-The `amount` variable starts out holding the number `99.99`, and indeed holds the `number` result of `amount * 2`, which is `199.98`.
-The first `console.log(..)` command has to *implicitly coerce* that `number` value to a `string` to print it out.
-Then the statement `amount = "$" + amount` coerces the `199.98` value to a `string` and adds a `"$"` character to the beginning.
+The `amount` variable starts out holding the number `99.99`, and then holds the `number` result of `amount * 2`, which is `199.98`.
+The first `console.log(..)` command has to *implicitly* coerce that `number` value to a `string` to print it out.

+Then the statement `amount = "$" + String(amount)` *explicitly* coerces the `199.98` value to a `string` and adds a `"$"` character to the beginning.
 At this point, `amount` now holds the `string` value `"$199.98"`, so the second `console.log(..)` statement doesn't need to do any coercion to print it out.

-JavaScript developers will note the flexibility of using the `amount` variable for all the `99.99`, `199.98`, and the `"$199.98"` values.
-Static-typing enthusiasts would prefer a separate variable like `amountStr` to hold the final `"$199.98"` representation of the value.
+JavaScript developers will note the flexibility of using the `amount` variable for each of the `99.99`, `199.98`, and the `"$199.98"` values.
+Static-typing enthusiasts would prefer a separate variable like `amountStr` to hold the final `"$199.98"` representation of the value, since it's a different type.

 Either way, you'll note that `amount` holds a running value that changes over the course of the program, illustrating the primary purpose of variables: managing program *state*.

+In other words, *state* is tracking the changes to values as your program runs.

 Another common usage of variables is for centralizing value setting.
-This is more typically called "constants", when you declare a variable with a value and intend for that value to *not change* throughout the program.
-You declare these constants, often at the top of a program, so that it's convenient for you to have one place to go to alter a value if you need to.
+This is more typically called *constants*, when you declare a variable with a value and intend for that value to *not change* throughout the program.

+You declare these *constants*, often at the top of a program, so that it's convenient for you to have one place to go to alter a value if you need to.
 By convention, JavaScript variables as constants are usually capitalized, with `_` underscores between multiple words.

 A silly example: